jabes/arch-dotfiles/README.md

 5. Go to design tab and load the JSON file
 6. Go to configure tab and authorize device

+### VIA

-### VIA is a simple and friendly app that lets you plug in your keyboard and customize it
+A simple and friendly app that lets you plug in your keyboard and customize it.

 ```bash
 # VIA only supports browsers that have WebHID enabled